Wellness, tips and news

 It is thus logical to attempt to get a grasp on what we consume: the calorie in part of the equation.
 If you aren’t familiar with calories and macros, I recommended purchasing my book or finding some information through Google.
 The reason to read labels is that they enable us to make informed decisions.
 By looking at a label we can choose the lower calorie version of cereals we like.
 We may decide to go with a low sugar and higher protein variety.
 Reading labels also reveal artificial ingredients we may want to avoid like colourings, preservatives and other chemicals.
 The labels will also highlight allergens that we may need to avoid ( think lactose or nuts).
 Reading labels allows us to use the principle of substitution.
 It allows us to make better and better nutritional choices at a slow but sustainable rate.
 Small changes can have a huge impact on the quality of food we eat, on our health and finally on our weight.
 It is always useful to start a discussion with a common understanding so let us begin by defining our concept.
 A quick google search provides us with the following definition.
 Nutrition is the process of obtaining or providing the food necessary for health and growth".
 The science of nutrition concerns itself with what we eat and how that assists the body with regards to health and growth.

 The type and quantity of foods we consume will steer us towards health or disease.
 Food can either strengthen our immune systems and work like nature's medicine or weaken our immunity to the point of acting like a poison.
 I want you to forget the notion of a diet as a weight loss activity.
 A diet is scientifically defined as the individual's nutrition profile.
 Simply put, your diet is the sum of what you eat.
 This more scientific understanding of diet moves the concept from a temporary activity to a lifestyle.
 Temporary changes lead to temporary results.
 A lifestyle can be maintained indefinitely and so it's health effects are lasting.
 A good diet will help you to stay healthy (in a state of complete physical, mental and social well-being).
 A bad diet will move you further and further away from that state of wellness.
-I will in following post try to explain what makes a good diet.
-Fear is one of the most powerful emotions out there.
-It is intense and requires a primal response: Fight or Flight.
-We have a binary choice: Back away or confront the challenge heads on.
+I will in following post try to explain what makes a good diet. |

 AuthorCharles Nwofor Archives